NCAS-CMS/cf-python/docs/source/tutorial.rst

 Date-time
 ^^^^^^^^^

-Data representing date-times may be defined as elapsed times since a reference date-time in a particular calendar (Gregorian, by default).
-The `~cf.Data.array` attribute of the `cf.Data` instance returns the elapsed times, and the `~cf.Data.datetime_array` returns the data as an array of date-time objects.
+Data representing date-times is defined as elapsed times since a reference date-time in a particular calendar (Gregorian, by default).
+The `~cf.Data.array` attribute of the `cf.Data` instance (and any construct that contains it) returns the elapsed times, and the `~cf.Data.datetime_array` (and any construct that contains it) returns the data as an array of date-time objects.

 .. code-block:: python
-   :caption: *TODO*
+   :caption: *View date-times aas elapsed time or as date-time
+             objects.*

    >>> d = cf.Data([1, 2, 3], units='days since 2004-2-28')
    >>> print(d.array)
    [1 2 3]